ionic-team/ionic-docs/docs/theming/high-contrast-mode.md

 Ionic ships with themes for increased contrast for users with low vision.
 These themes work by increasing the contrast between foreground content, such as text, and background content, such as UI components.
 Ionic provides light and dark variants for high contrast.

+## Overview

+Ionic's high contrast theme works by improving contrast between the foreground and the background.
+The [Ionic colors](./colors) have been updated to meet [Level AAA as defined by Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/WCAG21/Understanding/contrast-enhanced.html) when used with the appropriate contrast color.
+The theme also seeks to improve the contrast of UI components such as the border on an Item.
+However, Ionic's high contrast theme prioritizes text.
+This means that if increasing the contrast of a UI component  against the page background would significantly reduce the contrast of the component's text against the component's background, the UI component contrast will not be modified.

 ## Enabling High Contrast Theme

 There are three provided ways to enable the high contrast theme in an app: **always**, based on **system** settings, or by using a **class**.